ADATYA/ADATYA/README.md

 ## Hey,There 🙋🏼‍♂️
 <p>I'm Bikrom Aditya Roy 😎</p>

 <p>I am studying at Daffodil International University in Dhaka to study computer science and engineering.
-I'm working in the field of multiple languages and frameworks like HTML5, CSS3, and Bootstrap 4, including JavaScript, React, Git, and GitHub.
+I'm working in the field of multiple languages and frameworks like HTML5, CSS3, and Bootstrap 4, including JavaScript, React, Git, and GitHub.<br>
 I'm committed to never stopping learning and developing in my field, always looking for fresh challenges and chances to advance my career.
-I pay heed to curious attention and animus and stick to my objective.
+I pay heed to curious attention and animus and stick to my objective. <br>
 As a  learner, I track my Courses using AI tools like Notion, QuillBot, etc.
 I enjoy writing numerous practical applications and debugging code.
 Web development and machine learning (ML/NLP) all pique my attention.
 I participate actively in the CPC NLP and ML Lab.